qvandervelden/EHCD-SCD/README.md

 The other files (starting with "HC") are meants as examples of how one may use the functions from EHCD.py and SCD.py in determining spectra of different types of Heisenberg chains.
 They use, among others, the EHCD.py and SCD.py module.

+EHCD.py contains the following functions which one may use in their own code
+ * coupling(spins): for determining all the ways of coupling a set of spins
+  * Takes as input:
+   * spins: a 1D Numpy array of positive half-integers which represents spins
+  * Returns an array with all ways of coupling the given spins
+ * mat_t(J, i, j, spins, coup): for determining reduced matrix elements of a term S_i * S_j for i not equal to j
+  * Takes as input
+   * J: a Numpy array which represents the coupling matrix
+   * spins: a 1D Numpy array of positive half-integers which represents spins
+   * coup: a 2D numpy array with all the ways of coupling the spins.
+This type of input is returned by the coupling functions
+   * i: index of a spin
+   * j: index of a spin
+  * Returns a 2D Numpy array with the reduced matrix element of S_i * S_j for the interactions between the subsystems in the direct sum decomposition that are given by the coupling sequences from coup multiplied by sqrt((2S^tot_i + 1)).
+ * block(spins, J, coupling, S): #computes the diagonal block of the Heisenberg Chain corresponding to spin S
+  * Takes as input:
+   * spins: a 1D Numpy array of positive half-integers which represents spins
+   * coupling: a 2D numpy array with all the ways of coupling the spins.
+This type of input is returned by the coupling functions
+   * J: a Numpy array which represents the coupling matrix
+   * S: a half integer representating a spin